chartjs/Chart.js/docs/docs/configuration/interactions/index.md

 title: Interactions
 ---

-The interaction configuration can be adjusted in the `options.interaction` namespace.
-The global interaction configuration is at `Chart.defaults.interaction`.
+Namespace: `options.interaction`, the global interaction configuration is at `Chart.defaults.interaction`.
 To configure which events trigger chart interactions, see [events](events.md#events).

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------